EDC-PU/vadodarahackathon/README.md

 ### Key Actions:
 *   **Login:** Admins log in using their pre-assigned credentials.
-*   **Dashboard Overview:** View high-level statistics and a real-time feed of recent portal activities (e.g., new teams, user deletions, SPOC approvals).
+*   **Dashboard Overview:** View high-level statistics (total teams, participants, SPOCs, admins) and a real-time feed of recent portal activities (e.g., new teams, user deletions, SPOC approvals).
 *   **Manage Admins:** Grant or revoke admin privileges to other users.
 *   **Manage SPOCs:**
     *   Create new, pre-approved SPOC accounts.
 Credentials are automatically emailed.